teimurjan/teimurjan.github.io/src/posts/svelte-as-an-spa-alternative.md

 <h1>{name}</h1>
 ```
-Script section is an optional JS block, which can declare variables and functions that will be used in the template block.
+Script section is an optional Javascript block, which can declare variables and functions that will be used in the template block.
 Style is an optional block with the CSS rules for the template block.
 It’s important to understand that these rules are scoped to the component.
 Applying a style to a `p` element won’t affect all the paragraphs on the page.
-Template block is the only required block, which is the presentation of a component.
+Template block is the only required one, which is the presentation of a component.
 It’s tightly bound to the style and script blocks as they determine how the view will be styled and how it will behave.

 Returning to the login form we’re building.
 Let’s create a new file `LoginForm.svelte` inside the `src` folder with the following content: